-This story has been updated to reflect Theron’s most recent work.
+This article has been updated to reflect Charlize Theron’s most recent work.

 You’ve probably heard the story about how Charlize Theron was discovered.
 A former model and aspiring ballerina who had to give up that dream after she damaged her knee, she was at a low point in 1994 when she went into a bank in Los Angeles, blowing her lid at the teller who wouldn’t cash her check since she didn’t have an account.
 A talent manager saw her freaking out and famously told her, “I don’t know what you do, but if you’re interested in acting, here’s my card.”